 While the majority of IDE students are from non-developed countries, students from the U.S. and the developed countries who have a strong interest in international and development economics have contributed to and benefited from the program.
 We encourage applications from all countries and from all post-baccalaureate backgrounds.

 In the past, many of the students entering the IDE program were early career professionals in the public or private sectors in developing countries.
-Today, however, under its new director Michael Boozer, the IDE program has taken on a more academic focus.
+More recently, however, under its director Michael Boozer, the IDE program has taken on a more academic focus.
 About 80% of each IDE class come directly from their undergraduate studies with little or no work experience.
 The remaining 20% of students have some graduate training and/or early career experience.

 IDE students are free to choose any elective courses they want, besides art or drama.
 Courses from Yale’s School of Management, the Law School, Forestry School, Epidemiology and Public Health, International Relations, and the Political Science Department are popular choices.

 Graduates of the IDE program in the past few years have gone on to Ph.D. programs at various programs, taken up research positions at IFPRI, the United Nations, the IMF, and the World Bank, J-PAL, IPA, EPoD or IDInsight.
 Some students went into Consulting or Banking.
 Some students, such as those from Singapore and Japan, have returned to their home countries to work for their sponsoring agencies.

 The deadline for submitting your application is January 2 for consideration for admission to the fall term.